Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Reset linkage fields

-Invoking `ACPCampaign::resetLinkageFields` removes the previously stored linkage fields in the SDK and triggers a Campaign rules download to fetch non-personalized messages.
+Invoking `resetLinkageFields` removes the previously stored linkage fields in the SDK and triggers a Campaign rules download to fetch non-personalized messages.
 Personalized messages that were previously stored in the cache are erased.

 {% tabs %}
 {% tab title="Android" %}